openflighthpc/metal-client/README.md

 metal: The payload attribute is required with this request
 ```

+This error can also be raised during an `edit` if the file hasn't changed.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull